bws428/slipstream/README.md

 ## Getting Help

-If you think you've found a bug, or if you have ideas for new features, please create a new Issue on this project's GitHub page at: https://github.com/bws428/slipstream/issues.
+If you think you've found a bug, or if you have ideas for new features, please [create a new issue](https://github.com/bws428/slipstream/issues) on this project's GitHub page.

 ## Supported Airlines